 Co-founder Duane Myko told VegNews, “We chose Shark Tank for funding, because Shark Tank is every entrepreneur’s dream.
 I was a business major at Morgan State University in Baltimore, MD, and Shark Tank is something that we talked about all the time.
 There are very few places where you can pitch your idea in a room full of billionaires.
 Making the deal is a dream come true.”

 A vegan milk machine was the beneficiary of Cuban’s largest vegan investment to date.
 In an episode that aired on March 29, 2021, the vegetarian investor agreed on a $2 million deal with Numilk founders Ari Tolwin and Joe Savino with a projected 10 percent of the company.
 The product has evolved from its original inception as a ready-made-milk kiosk in grocery stores to a smaller countertop professional unit made for coffee shops.
 The Shark Tank funds will enable the duo to launch production of its latest concept—a more compact, sleeker countertop machine meant for home use that can produce fresh plant milks, lattes, protein drinks, and more.
-Pre-orders are available with a suggested retail price of $199 for machines that will be shipped in 2022.
+A waitlist is available on the company’s website for Numilk Home which is set to ship in 2023.

 Vegan and cruelty-free body care isn’t always cheap, but the founders behind this compassionate body brand believe that finances shouldn’t deter anyone from making conscious purchases.
 The Mad Optimist’s line of sustainable body care products is priced on a sliding scale.
 While this scared most of the Sharks, Cuban was intrigued.
 The team settled for a $60,000 investment with 20 percent equity and an agreement that all sales made from their episode would go to charity.